Impact

 Risk and Exploitability

+Based on the description, the attacker most likely needs to trigger the phantom‑plane allocation by interacting with the graphics stack, so the attack vector is inferred to be local privileged access or user interaction.
 Exploit requires triggering the phantom‑plane allocation path, which typically occurs when a display device is connected or driver interfaces are exercised.
 The crash is deterministic and the attacker needs local, privileged execution or access to the graphics subsystem.
-The EPSS score is unavailable and the vulnerability is not listed in CISA KEV, indicating no known exploitation in the wild.
+The CVSS score of 5.5 indicates a medium severity, and the EPSS score is < 1%, with no listing in the CISA KEV, implying no known exploitation in the wild.
 Thus, the risk is moderate to high for systems that expose the graphics subsystem to untrusted users, but lower for strictly isolated, hardened environments.

 OpenCVE Enrichment